HanoverStatsLabs/resources/labs/LabModelingBasic.md

 # View(targeting)
 ```

-The data set contains a number of factor variables are currently coded into column names.
+The data set contains a number of factor variables which are currently coded into column names.
 There is there race of the target (White/Black), whether the target was armed or unarmed, and whether a correct or incorrect shot action was taken.
 We will need to create these factor variables as we process the columns.

 ## Cleaning up the dataset